Blog

 People everywhere are washing their hands now more than ever, thanks to the current Coronavirus pandemic, also known as COVID-19.
 Guidance from the CDC (the Centers for Disease Control and Prevention) says we should scrub our hands for a minimum of 20 seconds to curb the spread of germs effectively.
 We can also use alcohol-based sanitizers to rid any dangerous strands we may pick up along the way.
 Although hand sanitizers are not as effective as washing with soap and water, they can help eliminate all kinds of germs.
 And it’s easier to carry around while we go about our day, so we always have the opportunity to sanitize.
+The problem with frequent handwashing and sanitizing, however, is dry skin.
+Although we may be successful at minimizing germ spread, the constant washing may have a direct impact on our skin health.
+Some of us have realized our hands have become parched and dry, others have noticed a reddish rash-like appearance.
+Here is some helpful information on how to protect your hands during these times.

 Why Hands Get So Dry With Frequent Washings